-Anna is a 79 year old lady suffering from the 2nd stage of dementia.
+Anna is a 79 year old lady living with 2nd stage dementia.

 At meal times she will reach and take food from other people’s plates and offer it around.
 Anna walks with an unsteady gait and falls occasionally.

-She enjoys good rapport with staff but she can get very resistive to pleas and requests.
+She enjoys good rapport with staff but she can become very resistive to requests.
 Staff have to employ diversionary strategies to retrieve other people’s possessions from Anna and one strategy that works well is inviting Anna to ‘help out’ with something.

-Anna’s family is against giving her more medication as they claim that medication diminishes her quality of life.
+Anna’s family is against giving her more medication as they feel that medication diminishes her quality of life.

 |Date of Record:||23/05/2008|